Goorakh/RoR2_VFiX/README.md

 ### Timings
 Fixes most cases of effects randomly disappearing before they're supposed to end.

+Fixes Scorch Worm aoe zone visuals not lasting as long as the actual damage zone.

 ### Effect positions
 Fixes some visual effects not properly attaching to objects theyre supposed to, causing them to float where they spawn and not follow an object.